SOF3/dynec/book/src/ch1-intro.md

-# Introduction

-## ECS
+# ECS

-dynec is an ECS (Entity-Component-System) framework, where game data are mostly stored in *entities* and *components* and game logic are run in *systems*.
+dynec is an ECS (Entity-Component-System) framework.

-### Game data
+Data are mostly stored in "components" for different "entities".
+Logic is run in "systems" that process the data.

+## Data

-An entity refers to a game object, and a component is a small pieve of data that describes an entity.
+An entity corresponds to an object.
+Different components store the data related to an object.
-I like to visualize them as rows and columns:
+I like visualizing them as rows and columns, where each row is an entity and each cell is a component of that entity:

 | Entity \# | Location | Hitpoint | Experience |
 | :---: | :---: | :---: | :---: |